Back

 This is the same rectangle as previously shown, but this time all the sides are labeled with the corresponding width and height.

-Since all the sides are measured using the same units, all we need to do to find the perimeter of the pool is to add together the lengths of all four sides.
+Since all the sides are measured using the same units, all you need to do to find the perimeter of the pool is to add together the lengths of all four sides.

 \({\color{Green}12} + {\color{Green}12} + {\color{Blue}20} + {\color{Blue}20} = 64\)